Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Experiments

 \section{Experiments}

-We empirically evaluate Bayesian-LoRA along three dimensions: (1) accuracy under a compute budget comparable to standard LoRA; (2) calibration and likelihood improvements; and (3) cost-effectiveness relative to existing Bayesian and post-hoc methods.
+We empirically evaluate \ours{} along three dimensions: (1) accuracy under a compute budget comparable to standard LoRA; (2) calibration and likelihood improvements; and (3) cost-effectiveness relative to existing Bayesian and post-hoc methods.

-We use LLaMA~2-7B, Qwen2.5-14B-Instruct, and Qwen3-30B-A3B as base backbones, applying LoRA adapters to the Query (Q), Key (K), and LM~Head weight matrices via the PEFT library \citep{peft2022}.
+We use Llama-2-7B, Qwen2.5-14B-Instruct, and Qwen3-30B-A3B-Instruct-2507 as base backbones, applying LoRA adapters to the query (Q), key (K), and language model head weight matrices through the PEFT library \citep{peft2022}.
 The corresponding linear layers are replaced with our Bayesian implementation (details in \S\ref{sec:method}).
 We evaluate on six commonsense reasoning benchmarks (dataset details in Appendix~\ref{app:data}).
 All comparison methods share the same data splits, compute budget, and decoding settings.
-We apply label smoothing \citep{szegedy2016rethinking} with smoothing factor $\epsilon=0.1$ during training, which provides mild regularization and complements the Bayesian uncertainty modeling.
-Early stopping selects the checkpoint with the lowest validation NLL, following standard practice.\footnote{NLL-based early stopping is applied uniformly to all methods; Bayesian-LoRA also achieves the highest accuracy on most benchmarks (Table~\ref{tab:main}).} Each configuration is run with three random seeds; we report mean~$\pm$~std for Accuracy (ACC~$\uparrow$), Expected Calibration Error (ECE~$\downarrow$; 15 bins), and Negative Log-Likelihood (NLL~$\downarrow$).
+We apply label smoothing \citep{szegedy2016rethinking} with smoothing factor $\epsilon_{\text{ls}}=0.1$ during training, which provides mild regularization and complements the Bayesian uncertainty modeling.
+Early stopping selects the checkpoint with the lowest validation NLL, following standard practice.\footnote{NLL-based early stopping is applied uniformly to all methods.} Each configuration is run with three random seeds; we report mean~$\pm$~std for Accuracy (ACC~$\uparrow$), Expected Calibration Error (ECE~$\downarrow$; 15 bins), and Negative Log-Likelihood (NLL~$\downarrow$) (see Appendix Table~\ref{tab:app-task-overview}).
+For a fair comparison, all methods (including \ours{}) share the same fixed hyperparameters in Table~\ref{tab:hyperparams}; Bayesian optimization of \ours{}'s learning rate and weight decay is a separate appendix analysis (Table~\ref{tab:bo_before_after_min}).